verbal-autopsy-software/DHIS2_VA_program/docs/Technical-Implementation-Manual.md

 }
 ```

-Let's look at these values:
+Let's look at these properties of the event:

 |property        |description  |
 |---             |---           |